nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * **Delivery**: Delivery order that has yet to be delivered out from the restaurant
 * **Book**: There are 2 types of book, namely: Inventory Book and Delivery Book which stores the data of your inventory items and pending deliveries respectively
+* **Index**: The number indicated for each particular inventory item or pending delivery in the list.